 For centuries, roses have been a symbol of love.
 A bouquet of roses along with a heart-shaped box of chocolates has become synonymous with Valentine's Day, no matter what you think of the holiday.
-Similarly, the fragrance of roses is hypnotic—something about it is both calming and sensual.
-But roses aren't purely pretty: the oil and water extracted from roses has numerous skin care benefits.
-Several ancient civilizations used roses, rose oil and rose water for medicine, in rituals, and even in cuisine.
+Similarly, the fragrance of roses is hypnotic.
+Something about it is both calming and sensual.
+But roses aren't just pretty.
+The oil and water extracted from roses has numerous skincare benefits.

-There are four varieties of rose used for the production of rose oil and rose water: rosa damascena, rosa centifolia, rosa gallica and rosa moschata.
+There are four varieties of roses used for the production of rose oil and rose water: rosa damascena, rosa centifolia, rosa gallica, and rosa moschata.
 Rosa damascena is mentioned the most frequently, because it is both the most fragrant and yields the highest oil content.

-Rosa damascena is said to have originated in the Middle East in Iran, where bottles of rose water were given as gifts.
-They were even used as tributary payment to the treasury in Baghdad.
+Rosa damascena is said to have originated in Iran, where bottles of rose water were given as gifts and even used as tributary payments to the treasury in Baghdad.
 Iran is also known for its rosebud tea and Faloode, which is a cold dessert made of rice noodles mixed with semi-frozen rose water.

 Different Beneficial Forms of Rose